 Responsibilities of Landlords in Texas

-Chapter 92 of the Texas Property Code outlines specific duties of landlords to perform in order to ensure the safety and security of their tenants.
-To keep the residents of apartments or rented houses safe, a landlord must
+Chapter 92 of the Texas Property Code outlines specific duties for landlords to perform in order to ensure the safety and security of their tenants.
+To keep the residents of apartments or rented houses safe, a landlord must:

 - make a reasonable effort to repair any condition that may affect the safety of a tenant;

 - ensure that each window has a latch;

 - ensure that every exterior sliding door has a latch and a security bar;

 - ensure that every exterior door has a keypad/keyed lock, non-keyed deadbolt, and a door viewer;